AbdulSyed05/1st-project1/README.md

 ![Energie Fitness Original Home Page]

-The other website that was truly inspirational from amongst a huge group that I reviewed was [the RNLI website - December 2020 View](http://web.archive.org/web/20201220014805/https://rnli.org/)
-The visitor draw of a hero image which situates them shoulder-to-shoulder with a frontline worker really impressed me.

 #### Colour Scheme

 - The main colours used are shades of Black, yellow, grey and white as these are the brand colours of the Gym wesbite.